Abusir Pyramids Cairo Egypt, tours, Booking

 Neferirkare is the eldest son of Neferefre.
 He ruled for only two years.
 His unfinished pyramid changed into a mastaba.
 An architectural unique mortuary temple built of mud bricks.
 A cult abattoir, known as “the Sanctuary of the Knife.”.
 It connected with that mortuary temple.
 Fragments of pyramid foundations have uncovered between Sahure’s pyramid and Userkar’s sun temple.
 They attributed to Neferefre’s ephemeral successor.

-4- Nyuserre Ini’s Pyramid of Abusir Pyramids Cairo Egypt:
+4- Nyuserre Ini’s Pyramid of Abusir Pyramids in Cairo Egypt:

 Newoserra built his pyramid at the northeastern corner of Neferirkare Pyramid.
 The open courtyard of Nyuserre Ini mortuary temple adorned with Papyrus-form.
 Th columns made of red granite with relief decoration.
 Repulnub, does not appear to buried in the vicinity of her husband’s tomb.
 Her tomb may be one of the pyramid complexes that constructed in that time.
 Excavations in pyramid 24 have provided valuable information about its mode or construction.
 The name of its owner remains unknown.
 Nyuserre Ini’s successor, Mekauhor, abandoned the Abusir necropolis.
 Other members of the royal family of that time also buried in the vicinity of the pyramids.